zumbalogy/command_search/README.md

 * Query: The string query to use to search the collection, such as 'user:me' or 'bee|wasp'.

+* Options: A hash that describes how to search the collection.
+CommandSearch will use the following keys:

-* General search fields: An array of Ruby symbols that name the fields that will be searched across when a field is not specified in a command.
+  * fields: An array of the values to search in items of the collection.

-* Command search fields: A Ruby hash that maps symbols matching a field's name to its type, or to another symbol as an alias.
+  * command_fields: A hash that maps symbols matching a field's name to its type, or to another symbol as an alias.
 Valid types are `String`, `Boolean`, `Numeric`, and `Time`.
   Fields specified as `Boolean` will check for existence of a value if the underlying data is not actually a boolean, so, for example `bookmarked:true` could work even if the bookmarked field is a timestamp.
 To be able to query the bookmarked field as both a timestamp and a boolean, the symbol `:allow_existence_boolean` can be added to the value for the key bookmarked, like so: `bookmarked: [Time, :allow_existence_boolean]`.

+  * aliases: A hash that maps strings or regex to strings or procs.
+  CommandSearch will iterate though the hash and substitute parts of the query that match the key with the value or the returned value of the proc.
+The proc will be called once per match with the value of the match and are free to have closures and side effects.
+  This happens before any other parsing or searching steps.
+  Keys that are strings will be converted into a regex that is case insensitive and respects word boundaries.
+Regex keys will be used as is.

 An example setup for searching a Foo class in MongoDB:
 ```ruby